Public Policy Polling released a new West Virginia poll yesterday. Here are some results and commentary from PPP:

 After the yesterday morning's Intelligencer did not cover the decision, the Friday afternoon News-Register covered (for some reason this is not available online) the Blankenship court decision with parts of an AP report.
 About 30% of the AP report was dropped including the . . .

 The Friday Intelligencer

 Murray vs. the EPA

 The morning Intelligencer featured a ruling by a U.S. district judge that requires EPA administrator Gina McCarthy to give a deposition in a suit filed by Murray Energy.
-The Intelligencer devoted much more coverage to the decision than any other source that I could find -- especially the AP report. . . .
+The Intelligencer devoted much more coverage to the decision than any other source that I could find -- . . .